facebookarchive/draft-js/README.md

 ## Getting Started

-Currently Draft.js is distributed via npm.
+Currently, Draft.js is distributed via npm.
 It depends on React and React DOM which must also be installed.

 ```
 npm install --save draft-js react react-dom